SFU-Archives/email-archiving/transfer-procedures/account-owners/s2-sfu-accounts.md

 Receive notification from the Archives that it has transferred the email.
 - Transfer occurs behind the scenes.
 You will not notice any change in your own account and the transfer folder and any sub-folders remain in place.
-- An archivist has accessed the transfer folder via the shares you created in steps 2.2 and 2.3, copied its contents to the Archives' `archeml` account, and ran a utility (`OfflineImap`) to download the messages and attachments from the SFU mail server to an Archives' computer.
+- An archivist has accessed the transfer folder via the shares you created in [steps 2.2](#22-add-permissions-to-the-inbox) and [2.3](#23-add-permissions-to-the-transfer-folders), copied its contents to the Archives' `archeml` account, and ran a utility (`OfflineImap`) to download the messages and attachments from the SFU mail server to an Archives' computer.

 The notification message you receive will include a list of all folder names included in the transfer.
 Review this list to ensure that the transfer is complete.
-- It is possible, for example, that you inadvertently missed some folders when adding permissions in step 3.2.
+- It is possible, for example, that you inadvertently missed some folders when adding permissions in [step 2.3](#23-add-permissions-to-the-transfer-folders).
 - If folders are missing from the transfer list, review the permissions on these folders and make sure they have been shared with the Archives.

-Reply to the Archives: confirm that the transfer list is either complete or indicate that folders were missed and that permissions on these folders reviewed / added.
+Reply to the Archives: confirm that the transfer list is either complete; or indicate that folders were missed and that permissions on these folders have been reviewed / added.
 - If folders were missed, the Archives will re-run the entire transfer.

-Receive an _Accession notice_ from Archives.
+Receive an `Transfer Accessioned Notice` from Archives.
 - On receipt of your final confirmation, an archivist will accession the transfer (assign it a unique `Accession number`) and upload it to the Archives' digital preservation system (`Archivematica`) to await further processing at a later date.

 **`Note that there may be a considerable time lag between completion of transfer (accessioning) and completion of processing (archival description).`**